sunmils/wrapper-plugin-docs/README.md

 The wrapper plugin allows you to wrap a text with a variable length into a desired width and height.
 Different text will always fit a tutorial window or speech bubble, for example.

-View the newParagraph docs and the sample code for detailed instructions.
+View the wrapper.newParagraph() docs and the sample code for detailed instructions.

 <br>